SoftUni-Internal/interactive-content/EN/04-Iterators-and-Comparators/01-Iterators.md

 The iterator() method of this List returns Iterator of type String.

-So we can use all the Iterator methods to iterate over collection.
+So, we can use all the Iterator methods to iterate over a collection.

-The hasNext() - methods returns true if the iterator has more elements, and false if not.
+The hasNext() - method returns true if the iterator has more elements, and false if not.

-So, we pass the `iterator.hasNext()` into the while loop and by this way we begin to iterate over the collection.
+So, we pass the `iterator.hasNext()` into the while loop and in this way we begin to iterate over the collection.

-We use the `iterator.next()` - method to get the next element from the collection.
+We use an `iterator.next()` - method to get the next element from the collection.

 ```java live
 List<String> names = new ArrayList<>();